2024 Request for ProposalsJewish Women’s Fund of Atlanta is now accepting Letters of Inquiry for new domestic projects. See full info below.

 |Strengthening social change organizations||Providing the resources to strengthen projects and organizations dedicated to social change.||Operating support; professional development.||An organization invests in its leaders to give them valuable professional development.|

 Grants are made only to tax-exempt organizations that qualify under section 501(c)3 of the Internal Revenue Code.
 Grants are not made to individuals.
-We cannot support all eligible projects.
-Please take the time to review our guidelines thoroughly to determine if your organization, program, initiative, or project meets our criteria.
+Since we cannot support all eligible projects, please take the time to review our guidelines thoroughly to determine if your organization, program, initiative, or project meets our criteria.

 Additional Grant Guidelines